chathumal93/Realtime-Sentinel1-Flood-Mapping/README.md

 # Output
 The results will include the following;

 * Processed pre-event and post-event tif files.
+(In Flood_Result Folder)
 * Threshold and majority filtered tif files.
 * Detected Flood water shp file.